10 Best Things to Do in Seward, Alaska (+ What to Know Before You Go)

 How to Get to Seward

-Search for the best rental car rates on RentalCars.com.
+Search for rental car rates at RentalCars.com.

 10 Best Things to Do in Seward, Alaska

-1. Visit Kenai Fjords National Park
+1. Explore Kenai Fjords National Park

 >> Book a guided group hike to the Harding Icefield with Kenai Backcountry Adventures